2796gaurav/mcpconn/plug_mcp_tutorial.md

 ---

-## The Solution: How mcpclient Helps
+## The Solution: How mcpconn Helps

 - **Unified Client**: One interface for all providers and transports.
 - **Built-in Guardrails**: Automatic content filtering, PII masking, and injection detection.